rahuliitkgp31/Secrets/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development.

-All the requirements are in package.json.
+All the package dependencies are in package.json.

 First open terminal at the project root and run:
 ```